-If you have suspicions that your loved one was injured or harmed while a patient at Hopedale Hospital, contact Rosenfeld Injury Lawyers.
+If you have suspicions that your loved one was injured or harmed while a patient at Hopedale Hospital, contact Rosenfeld Injury Lawyers LLC.
 Let our skilled Hopedale personl injury attorneys file and handle every aspect of your financial compensation claim against all those who caused your loved one harm.
 Our years of experience in medical malpractice cases ensure a successful resolution.

 Allow our legal team to file all the necessary documentation and paperwork in the appropriate Tazewell County Courthouse located at: